 Combined with the main circuit breaker should be an ELCI (Electrical Leakage Circuit Interrupter).
 An ELCI detects current leaking into the water.
 It does this by measuring the current in the black (hot) wire and the return current in the white wire (neutral).
 If everything is ok the difference between the two should be zero.
-If there is an imbalance, that is less coming back than is going, and this imbalance is 30 ma or more for 100 milliseconds then the ELCI trips and shuts off all power.
+If there is an imbalance, that is, less coming back than is going, and this imbalance is 30 ma or more for 100 milliseconds then the ELCI trips and shuts off all power.
 This is to protect people in the water, or touching metal that is in contact with the water.
-See Page ten for more on ELCIs
+See http://newboatbuilders.com/pages/electricity10.html for more on ELCIs

 If you recall my discussion of how a battery works, you will remember that a battery is two dissimilar metals in an electrolyte.
 If you use the grounding bus and connected all the metal together and then accidentally introduce a DC electrical current, then you start the current flowing between the dissimilar metals.
 One of them is going to be eaten away.
 The number one victim is aluminum lower casings of stern drives and outboards.
 So, by protecting yourself and everyone on your boat from shock you have aggravated the problem of galvanic corrosion.
-See Corrosion On Boats.
-Do not under any circumstances cut the green wire, there is a solution!
+See Corrosion On Boats. http://newboatbuilders.com/pages/corrosion.html Do not under any circumstances cut the green wire, there is a solution!
 It is called isolation and can be done several ways.

 One way of isolating the AC on the boat is a galvanic isolator.
 In the ABYC standards the green wire is not allowed to be broken by any device, except a galvanic isolator.
-The galvanic isolator prevents stray DC currents from passing through the green wire, while at the same time it will pass AC if a ground fault occurs.
+The galvanic isolator prevents stray DC currents from passing through the green wire, while at the same time it will pass AC, if a ground fault occurs.
 So, you still have ground fault protection and have now added protection against galvanic corrosion.
 A galvanic isolator is a small electronic device made up of diodes.
 It is inexpensive, but the isolator can fail and even with a monitor for the isolator you won't know it has failed.
 But this is better than no isolation.

 There is another solution, but it's a more expensive.
 It's an isolation transformer.